 - If an outlet feels ‘loose’ in any way, do not use that outlet, and have a qualified professional inspect it, as it may require replacement.

-- If a device plug feels loose in the outlet or has trouble staying firmly in the outlet, don’t use that outlet.
+- If a device plug feels loose or has trouble staying firmly in the outlet, don’t use that outlet.
 However, if this happens in all outlets for a given device, it is the device cord; avoid using it.

 Extension Cords/Power Strips